martbhell/martbhell.github.io/posts/2011/05/hps-brocade-firmwares-compatible-with-other-switches.md

 The EULA looks like a normal HP standard end user license agreement form.
 The HP ancillary.txt file contains this:

 ###### "This ancillary.txt file provides information as to how to obtain the open source or other third party licenses in this distribution.
-To obtain such licenses, run the following CLI command at the prompt, "opensource".
+To obtain such licenses, run the following CLI command at the prompt, "opensource"

 ###### This ancillary.txt file also provides the instructions for customers who require a copy of the machine-readable GPL Source Code by written request.
 Upon your written request, HP will provide to You, for a fee covering the cost of distribution, a complete machine-readable copy of the GPL Source Code.
 Your written request for GPL Source Code can be sent via email to FC\_Infrastructure\_OpenSourceRequest@hp.com.
 In the request, include product name, version number, your name, and your shipping address. "